vigneshv98/PDF-Analyzer/README.md

 ## How it Works

 1. The application validates PDF files against KDP's official requirements for print books:
-   - Checks if the PDF dimensions match the selected trim size
+   - Checks if the PDF dimensions match the selected trim size or custom dimensions
    - Verifies if the PDF includes the required bleed area (typically 0.125" on all sides)
    - Validates that page count is within allowed limits for the selected trim size and color option
    - For color printing, extracts images from the PDF and confirms they are in CMYK color space
    - Checks image resolution (recommends 300 DPI or higher)
+   - Supports custom trim size input within allowed bounds, applying the same tolerance and page-count limits

 2. Results are displayed with clear pass/fail indicators for each requirement

 ## Validation Criteria

-- **Trim Size**: PDF dimensions must match the selected KDP trim size (with or without bleed)
+- **Trim Size**: PDF dimensions must match the selected KDP trim size (with or without bleed) or a custom size within 4"–8.5" × 6"–11.69".
 - **Page Count**: Number of pages must be within KDP's allowed range for the selected trim size and color option
 - **Bleed Area**: PDF should include the 0.125" bleed area on all sides
 - **Color Space**: For color printing options, all images should be in CMYK color space